AlvisOu/Blockchain_Project/README.md

 └── TESTING.md                  # Testing script details and results

 TESTING INSTRUCTIONS:

+Note: For all instructions, run it in the root directory

 FOR TERMINAL ONLY
-1. Open the server with `python network/tracker.py`
+1. Open the server with `python -m network.tracker`
    - Can be kept on across multiple testing sessions
 2. In a different terminal, run a script in the testing/ folder with `python -m testing.<script_name>`